 Structure of an effective audit

 The audit must be periodic, comparable, and produce operational outcomes.
+Pair with operational reporting and journaling.

 - Check journal completeness, screenshots, and entry/exit rationale.